The great accumulator

 Two of Australia's stalwarts of the 1960s made their Test debuts in Johannesburg.
 Bobby Simpson scored 60 in the first innings and wicketkeeper Wally Grout held six catches in the second.
 Ian Meckiff, who made his debut in the same game, later retired after being called for throwing in a Test.

-With a right arm withered by polio but spitting legspin spite, Bhagwat Chandrasekhar achieved his best Test figures of 8 for 79.
+With a right arm withered by polio but spitting legspin spite, Bhagwath Chandrasekhar achieved his best Test figures of 8 for 79.
 England won this Delhi Test but eventually lost the series, in which Chandra took 35 wickets.

 Birth of seam bowler Don Cleverley, who appeared in only two Tests for New Zealand - a long way apart.
-After playing against South Africa at Christchurch in 1931-32, he wasn't picked again until the massacre by Australia in Wellington in 1945-46.
+After playing against South Africa in Christchurch in 1931-32, he wasn't picked again until the massacre by Australia in Wellington in 1945-46.
 His gap of 14 years 28 days between Tests is the fourth-longest of all time, behind only John Traicos of South Africa and Zimbabwe, George Gunn of England, Younis Ahmed of Pakistan, and South Africa's Mick Commaille.

 Birth of one of the relatively few pace bowlers to captain England.
 Arthur Gilligan formed a sharp opening attack with Maurice Tate for Sussex and England.
 Between them they dismissed South Africa for only 30 in the Edgbaston Test of 1924, Gilligan finishing with eyebrow-raising figures of 6 for 7.
 Although Australia retained the Ashes the following winter, Gilligan led England to an innings win in Melbourne, their first win over the old enemy since the First World War.